 External frameworks, such as the 'Platform Stack Architectural Framework' recently published by the Digital Twin Consortium may serve as guideline for organizing and prioritizing the systems architecting activities.
-The structure shown in Figure 22 is a basic setup for generic digital twins, combining various viewpoints in one diagram.
+The structure shown in Figure 23 is a basic setup for generic digital twins, combining various viewpoints in one diagram.
 The framework provides further decomposition of the required capabilities and best practices and guidelines towards implementation.

-Figure 22: The Platform Stack Architectural Framework created by the Digital Twin Consortium [7].
+Figure 23: The Platform Stack Architectural Framework created by the Digital Twin Consortium [9].

-Another framework that may serve as a guideline is the AI/ML workflow published by the AI Infrastructure Alliance.
-This workflow shows the key steps involved in a typical AI/ML workflow, and how the required capabilities link together [6].
+Another framework that may serve as a guideline is the AI/ML workflow published by the AI Infrastructure Alliance, see Figure 24.
+This workflow shows the key steps involved in a typical AI/ML workflow, and how the required capabilities link together [10].